You’ve heard this one before.

 - Additional charges if you are involved in an accident, e.g. vehicle recovery, third party damage, loss of use etc.

-- Any exclusions (e.g. tyres), on top of the excess you pay for other damage.
+- Any exclusions (e.g. tyres, not locking the car), on top of the excess you pay for other damage.

-Assuming you haven’t done anything that would void the rental agreement (more on that below).
+Each of these above assume you haven’t done anything that would void the rental agreement (more on that below).
 If you do break the agreement, the entire damage cost (plus more) could be in your hands.

 Sounds scary?
 Let’s work through it together.

 Despite already signing the damage report, it’s not until you drive away that you will be liable.
-Walk around the car and check the entire thing for damage.
-I’ll make it easier, here is your checklist:
+It’s time to walk around and check the entire car for damage.

 Work top-down.
-This means you walk around the car five times, methodically working your way from roof to rims.
-Don’t try look up and down AND walk around a single time, you’ll miss stuff.
+This means you walk around the car five times, methodically inspecting from roof to rims.
+Don’t try look up and down whilst walking around a single time, you’ll miss stuff.
 It will bite you in the ass, and you’ll hate me for using less bold text in this article.

-- Start with checking the roof and particularly the edges of the roof were dents and scratches from trees or low parking spaces may occur.
+- [ ] Roof.
+Pay attention to dents and scratches from trees or low parking spaces on the edges of the roof.
 This is a critical step as you have unlimited liability with any rental company for roof damage.
 If there is a scratch or dent, you’re paying for it.

-- After the roof, check all windows and glass.
-It’s likely that you will be in a dark area (fluorescent lights are the worst), so use the torch function on your phone to shine a bright light on each section of the car.
-Most rental provides explicitly exclude window and glass damage by default.
-Finding this now will save you real dollars.
+- [ ] Windows and glass.
+It’s likely that you will be in a dark area (fluorescent lights are the worst).
+Use the torch function on your phone to shine a bright light on each section of the car.
+Europcar and Thrifty explicitly exclude window and glass damage by default.
+Finding any damage now will save you real dollars.
 Guaranteed.

-- Now check all the bumpers, including the front body kit in the centre and on the sides (think about gutter scrapes and parking bumps).
-Also check the rear bumper for remanence of other unscrupulous driver’s paintwork and parking damage from reversing into a pole.
+- [ ] Bumpers, including the center-bottom and lower-sides of the front body kit (think about gutter scrapes and parking bumps).
+Also check the rear bumper for remanence of some other car’s paintwork and parking damage.

-- Lastly, check the rims for scratches, and tyres for any side-wall damage.
-It’s easy for this to be missed, particularly with dirty wheels, and it’s also an easy one protect against using photos.
+- [ ] Rims for scratches and tyres for any side-wall damage or nails.
+It’s easy for this to be missed, particularly with dirty wheels, and it’s also to use photos as evidence.
 Tyres and wheels are typically excluded by default by most rental companies.
 Don’t skimp on this.
 You can read about my adventures with the Hertz Audi A4 with a screw in the tyre.

 Damage Check Warning

-Roof, underbody, glass, wheels and tyres are not covered by your maximum excess.
-If there is damage here, you generally have unlimited liability.
+Roof and underbody damage is never covered by your maximum excess.
+Put simply, you have unlimited liability if there is damage here.
 If not anything else, please thoroughly check these areas.

 Other tips for pickup